Bruce Gentry (comics)

 Bruce Gentry was an aviation adventure comic strip by Ray Bailey, distributed by the Post-Hall Syndicate.
-It debuted March 25, 1945, and by July the strip had expanded to 35 newspapers.
+The stories deal with an ex-United States Air Force pilot trying to run an airline in South America.
+Bruce Gentry debuted March 25, 1945, and by July the strip had expanded to 35 newspapers.

 Characters and story

 Comic strip historian Coulton Waugh called Bailey's Bruce Gentry a "job of very high technical skill."
 He further credited the artist with mastery of "exact perspective, high flexibility of expression and a feeling for drama."
 Despite such high praise near the time of its inception, the Bruce Gentry series was not a long-term success.
 It ended January 6, 1951 with Gentry marrying his sweetheart Cleo Patric.

 Comics historian Don Markstein took note of the Milton Caniff influence:

 Comic book

 In 1948-49, Four Star Publications and Superior Publishers, Ltd. teamed to publish eight issues of a Bruce Gentry reprint comic book.
 After the first issue (January 1948) from Four Star, the numbering was continued by Superior when it published issue #2 (November 1948).
 The earliest issues carried the subtitle, "America's Famous Newspaper Comic Strip".
 Superior maintained the run until issue #8 (July 1949).
 The subtitle on the final issue was "Romantic Adventures for Teen-agers!!"